 This subsidy is available to parishes/employers only when the disabled clergy member's pension assessments are fully paid and up-to-date and the parish/employer is continuing to pay the clergy member.
 Where a parish/employer terminates the employment of a clergy member during a period of short-term disability, the subsidy is instead paid to the clergy member.
-Unum Life Insurance Company is the administrator for this benefit.
+Liberty Mutual Insurance Company is the administrator for the clergy benefit which is managed and funded by The Church Pension Fund.